Asterinos1/Mario-Kart-DS-RL-Agent/README.md

 ## Execution workflow

-NOTE: This is a "quick start" guide, check out the project's documentation for more details.
+**NOTE: This is a "Quick Start" guide, check out the project's documentation for more details.**

 ### Setting up the enviroment
 1. Clone the repo